makersacademy/rps-challenge/README.md

 - navigate to the port specified by rackup
 - enjoy!

+## Further steps
+- a score-keeper
+- a login, with a database to keep scores
+- different images/messages depending on what the outcome is

 ## Task

 Knowing how to build web applications is getting us almost there as web developers!